ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

 ###### 3.2.1 Migrate XmlText content to RichText

-If you are ready to migrate your content to the eZ Platform format and start using pure eZ Platform setup, you can use a  script to migrate content from the XmlText format to the new RichText format.
+**If** you are ready to migrate your eZ Publish XMLText content to the eZ Platform RichText format and start using pure eZ Platform setup, you can use a script to migrate content from the XmlText format to the new RichText format.
 Execute the following from &lt;new-ez-root&gt;:

 `php app/console ezxmltext:convert-to-richtext -v`